+Acetyl-L-carnitine is important for many body processes.
+L-carnitine is made in the human brain, liver, and kidneys.
 The body can convert L-carnitine to acetyl-L-carnitine and vice versa.
-But, no one knows whether the effects of acetyl-L-carnitine are from the chemical itself, from the L-carnitine it can make, or from some other chemical made along the way.
-For now, don't substitute one form of carnitine for another.
+It's not clear if the effects of acetyl-L-carnitine are from the chemical itself, from the L-carnitine it can make, or from some other chemical.

 Uses & Effectiveness